Report: States behind on traffic safety laws

-Nearly half of the states don’t do enough to reduce auto accidents that killed 37,261 Americans last year, such as stepping up seat belt enforcement or banning text-messaging while driving, according to a new report by Advocates for Highway & Auto Safety.
+Nearly half of the states don’t do enough to reduce auto accidents that killed 37,261 Americans last year, such as stepping up seat belt enforcement or banning text-messaging while driving, according to a new

 The nonprofit group released the 2010 Roadmap to State HighwaySafety Laws as many state legislative sessions get under way to help states avoid the thousands of “largely preventable” roadway deaths each year that are a “never-ending, American tragedy,” Judith Lee Stone, the group’s president, said at a Washington news conference Monday.
 This is the seventh annual report that grades all 50 states and Washington D.C., on their traffic safety laws.